danonuniko/Microsoft-Certifications/AZ-900 - Fundamentals/preguntas.md

    - Archive.

    "The Hot tier is optimized for storing data that is accessed frequently.
 The Cool access tier has a slightly lower availability SLA and higher access costs compared to hot data, which are acceptable trade-offs for lower storage costs.
 Archive storage stores data offline and offers the lowest storage costs, but also the highest costs to rehydrate and access data."

+<b>37.
+What enables a user to sign in one time and use that credential to access multiple resources and applications from different providers?</b>
+   - Single sign-on (SSO).  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Multi-factor authentication (MFA).
+   - Conditional Access.
+   - Device management.

+   "SSO enables a user to sign in one time and use that credential to access multiple resources and applications from different providers.
+MFA is a process whereby a user is prompted during the sign-in process for an additional form of identification.
+Conditional Access is a tool that Azure AD uses to allow or deny access to resources based on identity signals.
+Azure AD supports the registration of devices."

+<b>38.
+You need to create a custom solution that uses thresholds to trigger autoscaling functionality to scale an app up or down to meet user demand.
+What should you include in the solution?</b>
+   - Azure Service Health.
+   - Azure Advisor.
+   - Azure Monitor.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Application insights.

+   "Azure Monitor is a platform that collects metric and logging data, such as CPU percentages.
+The data can be used to trigger autoscaling."

+<b>39.
+What Azure AD feature can you use to configure security authentication that requires users to use their mobile phone to sign in?</b>
+   - Microsoft Defender for Cloud.
+   - Microsoft Entra Verified ID.
+   - Azure Information Protection (AIP).
+   - Multi-factor authentication (MFA).  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "MFA is the concept of requiring something more than only a password to sign in to an application.
+You can use the mobile phone to receive a phone call, text, or a code to get authenticated."

+<b>40.
+What can you use to allow a user to manage all the resources in a resource group?</b>
+   - Azure role-based access control (RBAC).   &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Resource tags.
+   - Resource locks.
+   - Azure Key Vault.

+   "Azure RBAC allows you to assign a set of permissions to a user or group.
+Resource tags are used to locate and act on resources associated with specific workloads, environments, business units and owners.
+Resource locks prevent the accidental change or deletion of a resource.
+Key Vault is a centralized cloud service for storing an application secrets in a single, central location."

+<b>41.
+To which object or level is an Azure role-based access control (RBAC) role applied?</b>
+   - Resource lock.
+   - Scope.   &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Resource tag.
+   - Policy.

+   "An Azure RBAC is applied to a scope, which is a resource or set of resources that the access applies to.
+Resource locks prevent the accidental change or deletion of a resource.
+Resource tags are used to locate and act on resources associated with specific workloads, environments, business units and owners.
+Policies enforce different rules across resource configurations so that the configurations stay compliant with corporate standards."

+<b>42.
+What are cloud-based backup services, data replication, and geo-distribution features of?</b>
+   - A disaster recovery plan.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - An elastic application configuration.
+   - A cost reduction plan.
+   - A hybrid cloud deployment.

+   "Disaster recovery uses services, such as cloud-based backup, data replication, and geo-distribution, to keep data and code safe in the event of a disaster."

+<b>43.
+You need to compare the costs of running an application in an on-premises datacent with the costs of running the application in Azure.
+What should you use to assist you?</b>
+   - Azure Pricing calculator.
+   - Azure Advisor.
+   - Azure Cost Management.
+   - Total Cost of Ownership (TCO) Calculator.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "The TCO Calculator helps you estimate the cost savings over time of operating a solution in Azure compared to operating in an on-premises datacenter."

+<b>44.
+In which two deployments models are customers responsible for managing operating systems that host application?</b>
+   - Software as a service (SaaS).
+   - Platform as a service (PaaS).
+   - Infrastructure as a service (IaaS).  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - On-premises.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "Operating systems are managed by customers when using IaaS or an on-premises deployments.
+The operating systems are not accessible in PaaS and SaaS deployments."

+<b>45.
+Select the answer that correctly completes the sentence:

+Deploying and configuring cloud-based resources quickly as business requirements change is called _________</b>
+   - Agility.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Scalability.
+   - Elasticity.
+   - High availability.

+   "Agility means that you can deploy and configure cloud-based resources quickly as app requirements change.
+Scalability means that you can add RAM, CPU or entire virtual machines to a configuration.
+Elasticity means that you can configure cloud-based apps to take advantage of autoscaling, so apps always have the resources they need.
+High availability means that cloud-based apps can provide a continuous user experience with no apparent downtime, even when things go wrong."

+<b>46.
+In a platform as a Service (PaaS) model, which two components are the responsibility of the cloud service provider?</b>
+   - Operating system.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Physical network.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - User access.
+   - Information and data.

+   "In PaaS, the cloud provider is responsible for the operating system, physical datacenter, physical hosts, and physical network.
+In PaaS, the customer is responsible for accounts and identities."

+<b>47.
+Which Azure service evaluates Azure resources and makes recommendations to help improve reliability, security, performance and cost reduction?</b>
+   - Azure Monitor.
+   - Azure Service Health.
+   - Log Analytics.
+   - Azure Advisor.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "Azure Advisor evaluates Azure resources and makes recommendations to help improve reliability, security and performance, achieve operational excellence and reduce costs."

+<b>48.
+What should you proactively review and act on to avoid service interruptions, such as service retirements and breaking changes?</b>
+   - Health advisories.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Service issues.
+   - Application insights.
+   - Azure monitor.

+   "Health advisories are issues that require that you take proactive action to avoid service interruptions, such as service retirements and breaking changes.
+Service issues are problems such as outages that require immediate actions."

+<b>49.
+What can you use to get notification about an outage in a specific Azure region?</b>
+   - Azure Advisor.
+   - Azure Security Center.
+   - Azure Monitor.
+   - Azure Service Health.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "Service Health notifies you of Azure-related service issues, such as region-wide downtime."

+<b>50.
+Which cloud service model provides you with the most control over the hardware that runs applications?</b>
+   - Software as a service (SaaS).
+   - Platform as a service (PaaS).
+   - Infrastructure as a service (IaaS).  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "IaaS is the most flexible category of cloud services.
+It aims to give you complete control over the hardware that runs applications.
+Users do not control the operating system and do not configure the underlying servers in PaaS.
+With SaaS, you are using as-is software hosted in the cloud, instead of creating a platform to host a software yourself."